zio/zio/docs/howto/interop/with-cats-effect.md

 ### Using `CatsApp` Runtime

-As a convenience, our application can extend `CatsApp`, which automatically brings an implicit `Runtime[Environment]` into our scope:
+As a convenience, our application can extend `CatsApp`, which automatically brings an implicit `Runtime[ZEnv]` into our scope:

 ```scala mdoc:silent:nest
 import zio.interop.catz._